 Our benchmark suite strives for the same properties as \cite{Althoff2017}:

-\begin{itemize} \item\textbf{Unambiguous}: The entire benchmark settings can be referred to by a unique identifier and all details are provided in manuals on our website. \item\textbf{Composable}: Splitting each benchmark into components (robot model, tasks, and cost functions) allows one to easily compose new benchmarks by recombining existing components. \item\textbf{Representative}: Our benchmark suite contains real applications and hand-crafted tasks covering a wide variety of robotic tasks identified in the literature. \item\textbf{Portable}: All components of our benchmark suite are described in the JSON markup language, which makes it independent of the platform and programming language.
-An interface to URDF eases the integration of the robots into different workflows. \item\textbf{Scalable}: Tasks can describe simple pick-and-place tasks as well as complex processing tasks.
-Our robot description is valid for serial kinematics, and extendable to modular robots with (multiple), closed kinematic chains and complex modules with multiple bodies, joints, connection points, bases, and end effectors. \item\textbf{Open}: Our benchmark suite is published in an open format on our website free of charge.
-Benchmark suggestions from the community are welcome. \item\textbf{Independent}: The benchmark descriptions are independent of any tools or products, making it suitable for any robot design and task. \end{itemize}
+\begin{itemize} \item\textbf{Unambiguous}: The entire benchmark settings can be referred to by a unique identifier, and all details are provided in manuals on our website. \item\textbf{Composable}: Splitting each benchmark into components (robot model, tasks, and cost functions) allows one to easily compose new benchmarks by recombining existing components. \item\textbf{Representative}: Our benchmark suite contains real 3D environments and hand-crafted tasks covering various robotic tasks identified in the literature. \item\textbf{Portable}: All components of our benchmark suite are described in the JSON format, which makes it independent of specific platforms and programming languages.
+An interface to URDF eases the integration of the robots into different workflows. \item\textbf{Scalable}: Tasks can describe simple pick-and-place tasks as well as complex tasks, such as polishing a surface.
+Our robot description is valid for standard serial kinematics and extendable to modular robots with (multiple) closed kinematic chains and complex modules with multiple bodies, joints, connection points, bases, and end effectors. \item\textbf{Open}: Our benchmark suite is published in an open format on our website free of charge.
+Benchmark suggestions from the community are welcome. \item\textbf{Independent}: The benchmark descriptions are independent of any tools or products, making them suitable for any robot design and task. \end{itemize}

-The remaining paper is organized as follows: In Sec.~\ref{sec:problemStatement} we provide the formal definitions of robotic tasks, constraints, and the optimization problem to solve in each benchmark.
-Later, in Sec.~\ref{sec:robots}--\ref{sec:tasks}, we describe the implementation of the robots, cost functions, and task descriptions, respectively.
+The remaining paper is organized as follows: In Sec.~\ref{sec:problemStatement}, we provide the formal definitions of the optimization problem to be solved in each benchmark.
+Next, in Sec.~\ref{sec:robots}, we describe the implementation of the robots, cost functions, and task descriptions.
 Lastly, in Sec.~\ref{sec:example}, we state our current approach for task generation and provide an example.